Legal Employment of Employees in Poland — Regardless of Whether You Have a Legal Entity or Not: Employer of Record (EOR) Services for Startups

 Solution:

-The EOR company registered contractors under Umowa zlecenie and Umowa o dzieło, where each contract was linked to a specific project and outcome.
+EOR for startups registered contractors under flexible contracts Umowa zlecenie and Umowa o dzieło, where each contract was linked to a specific project and outcome.

 Result: